-After much anticipation, the 2021 HSC Distinguished Achiever awards, Subject Rank awards and All-rounder awards were officially announced on Thurs 20 Jan 2022 and are now available on the Top Scores site.
+The 2022 HSC Distinguished Achiever awards, Subject Rank awards and All-rounder awards have been released and are now available on the Top Scores site.

-This year, Abigail Carungay (James Ruse Agricultural High School) and Aidan Woo (Sydney Grammar School) were the only two HSC students to chalk up a total of nine Distinguished Achiever awards, thus earning themselves top spots on the Student Rankings by D.A.
-Count list.
+This year, Thomas Henderson (from Sydney Grammar School) was the only HSC student to chalk up a total of nine Distinguished Achiever awards, thus earning himself top spot on the Student Rankings by Awards Count list.

-Amongst the winners of Subject Top Achiever awards this year, one student came out on top with a total of five Top Achiever awards - Derek Xu (Sydney Grammar School) - while Isander Mesimeris (Sydney Grammar School) and Mayling Paton (Kambala) were equal runners-up with four Top Achiever awards each.
+Amongst the winners of Subject Top Achiever awards this year, two students came out on top with a total of four Top Achiever awards - Patrick Fullilove and Thomas Henderson, (both from Sydney Grammar School)

-In the School HSC Statistics for 2021, Sydney Boys High School took the top spot with the largest group of Distinguished Achiever award winners (250 students).
-Once again, James Ruse Agricultural High finished the year with the largest number of HSC All Rounders (79 students).
+In the School HSC Statistics for 2022, Knox Grammar School took the top spot with the largest group of Distinguished Achiever award winners (244 students).
+Once again, James Ruse Agricultural High School finished the year with the largest number of HSC All Rounders (86 students).

 Congratulations to all of this year's high achievers.